angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 fairer {U} cousins.
 Depending on how fast you intend to try and win and how much other mana acceleration you are playing a deck should run typically 15-18 lands, usually around 16/17.
-This tends to be mostly comprised of a minimum of 4
-{{Polluted Delta}}, 4 other on-colour fetchlands or 4 {{Prismatic Vista}}, at least 1 {{Island}} / {{Snow-Covered Island}} and 1 {{Swamp}} / {{Snow-Covered Swamp}} and 1 {{Underground Sea}}.
+This tends to be mostly comprised of a minimum of 4 Polluted Delta, 4 other on-colour fetchlands or 4 Prismatic Vista, at least 1 Island / Snow-Covered Island and 1 Swamp / Snow-Covered Swamp and 1 Underground Sea.
 The rest is the a mix of additional Seas, some other U/X and B/X splash duals and additional basic lands as required.
 Astrolabe decks tend to run more basics compared to their non-snow cousins.
-Even with Astrolabes, you should consider at least 2 {{Underground Sea}}s in your list and probably 1 each of the primary splash colour U/X and B/X dual land.
+Even with Astrolabes, you should consider at least 2 Underground Seas in your list and probably 1 each of the primary splash colour U/X and B/X dual land.

-For example if you are running a Grixis list you should run 1
-{{Volcanic Island}} and 1 {{Badlands}} and tailor your fetches accordingly so 4 Delta and 4 {{Scalding Tarn}} or 3 Tarn and 1 {{Bloodstained Mire}}.
+For example if you are running a Grixis list you should run 1 Volcanic Island and 1 Badlands and tailor your fetches accordingly so 4 Delta and 4 Scalding Tarn or 3 Tarn and 1 Bloodstained Mire.
 Being able to fetch a basic Island is more crucial than a basic swamp as that tends to allow you to get into the game in the first place and the majority of your deck is {U} based cantrips anyways.

 <row variant="centered">{{!Island|RAV}} {{!Underground Sea|LEB}} {{!Swamp|RAV}}</row>